Chinese calendar: Etymology

 Various modern Chinese calendar names resulted from the struggle between the introduction of Gregorian calendar by government and the preservation of customs by the public in the era of Republic of China.
-The government wanted to abolish the Chinese calendar to force everyone to use the Gregorian calendar, and even abolished the Chinese New Year, but faced great opposition.
+The government wanted to abolish the Chinese calendar and use the Gregorian calendar, and even abolished the Chinese New Year, but faced great opposition.
 The public needed the astronomical Chinese calendar to do things at a proper time, for example farming and fishing; also, a wide spectrum of festivals and customs observations have been based on the calendar.
 The government finally compromised and rebranded it as the agricultural calendar in 1947, depreciating the calendar to merely agricultural use.